Last reviewed: Wednesday 25 November 2020 at 4pm

 The NHS COVID-19 app is part of the coronavirus (COVID-19) testing and contact tracing programme called the NHS Test and Trace service.

-The app will be used, alongside traditional contact tracing, to notify users if they come into contact with someone who later tests positive for coronavirus.
+The app is being used, alongside traditional contact tracing, to notify users if they come into contact with someone who later tests positive for coronavirus.

 The app allows people to report symptoms, order a coronavirus test, check in to venues by scanning a QR code and it helps the NHS trace individuals that may have coronavirus.